 Although Grahamstown Dam is only a few kilometres away from the RAAF Base Williamtown, the source of a local PFAS contamination plume, it impossible for water to enter Grahamstown Dam from the RAAF Base due to the direction of surface and groundwater flows in the area.
 Water would need to flow uphill to enter the dam, even in wet conditions.
 This assessment is based on decades of ongoing hydrological testing and modelling.

-Part of the Tomago Sandbeds have been affected by contamination from the RAAF Base Williamtown.
-Hunter Water has embargoed, or isolated, three of its bore stations in the Sandbeds as a precaution while further investigations are undertaken.
+The Tomago Sandbeds are a safe and reliable back up water supply for the Lower Hunter.
+They can be operated during times of shortfall and provide 20 per cent of the region's drinking water.
+Hunter Water has embargoed, or isolated, two of its bore stations that are located in the Williamtown Management Area as a precaution while further investigations are undertaken.
 It is possible that some or all of these bore stations may be able to supply safe drinking water again in the future if appropriate management strategies can be implemented.
-The Tomago Sandbeds is used as a backup water source, and the water is tested for contaminants including PFAS before it enters the drinking water supply.

 For more PFAS related information on ground and surface water flows in the Grahamstown Dam / Tomago Sandbeds area, download the Williamtown to Campvale Hydrology Report.